zx80live/akka-cluster-template/readme.md

 ```

 Master and WorkerX are just cluster's nodes.
-Each node print cluster state each 1 minute.
+Each node prints cluster state each 1 minute.
 Master send some DebugEvent to cluster nodes via some balancer.

 Requirements